Sunday, March 04, 2012

-In a recent article, I mentioned that the members of The Possum Swamp Astronomical Society (as always, the name has been changed to protect the innocent and guilty alike) used to get together and attend star parties en masse.
+In a recent article, I mentioned years ago the members of The Possum Swamp Astronomical Society (as always, the name has been changed to protect the innocent and guilty alike) used to get together and attend star parties en masse.
 We had a lot of fun doing that, starting with the nearby Deep South Regional Star Gaze, and decided we wanted “more.”
 But where to go?

 The Texas Star Party was killer, but, man, what a drive.
 The Winter Star Party was great, too, but wasn’t exactly a hop, skip and a jump, either.
 The Mid Atlantic Star Party was one of the more talked about gazes in our part of the country in the 1990s, but it wouldn’t hold its first event till the fall of 1995, and when me and D. and our buddies got itchy for more star party fun, it was not quite the spring of that year.

 Then somebody at a PSAS meeting mentioned a new one they’d heard of, the Mid South Star Gaze.
 How they’d heard about it, I don’t know.
 In ’95, amateur astronomy was still in the electronic dark ages.
 The time of Fidonet was passing, and the time of the Internet and sci.astro.amateur was at hand, but just barely.
 If you heard about a star party, you heard about it from one of your fellow astronomers in non-virtual fashion or you read about it in Sky & Telescope’s events section.